knmoriwaki/cosmoglint/DOCUMENTATION.md

 - `--lr`: Learning rate for the optimizer (default: 1e-3).
 - `--dropout`: Dropout rate used in the model (default: 0.0).
 - `--sampler_weight_min`: Minimum weight for the sampler.
 Set to < 1 to use a sampler that balances the training data based on halo's primary property (e.g., halo mass), otherwise the sampler is not used.
-- `--lambda_penalty_loss`: Coefficient for the penalty loss.
 - `--save_freq`: Frequency (in epochs) at which the model is saved during training (default: 100).

-- `--model_name`: Name of the model architecture to use (default: "transformer1").
-- `--d_model`: Dimensionality of the transformer’s internal feature representation (default: 128).
-- `--num_layers`: Number of transformer encoder layers (default: 4).
-- `--num_heads`: Number of attention heads in each multi-head attention layer (default: 8).
-- `--num_features_out`: Total number of output bins across all predicted parameters.
-Typically C × d, where C is the number of output features and d is the number of bins per parameter.

-Note: `num_features_in` is automatically determined from the shape of dataset

 ---